Which Type of Nevada Business Entity Should I Use?

 A Nevada business trust may be formed to operate any lawful business activity.
 Business trusts are not very common.
 They must be registered with the Nevada Secretary of State much like the formation of other business entities.
 Failure to file the proper certificate of trust with the State may result in penalties like the LLLP.

-For a free initial consultation, call (702) 894-4110.
+For an initial consultation, please contact our office at (702) 894-4110.